tuzumkuru/notion-imdb-movielist-update/Readme.md

 pipenv install
 ```

-pipenv will create an environment with necessery dependencies.
+pipenv will create an environment with the necessary dependencies.

-Alternatively you can install the dependencies using pip and the requirements.txt file.
+Alternatively, you can install the dependencies using pip and the requirements.txt file.

 ```bash
 pip install -r requirements.txt